Carlos Rodríguez (musician): Discography

 On 8 October 2011, he was invited to play with the band Bad Religion.

 Collaborations

 In 2020 collaborated as a vocalist in the song "I'm Nothing" by Argentine/Australian musician Damián Gaume together with bassist Chris Chaney.

 In 2014 was featured as a vocalist in the song "Si, es verdad" by Poncho.

+In 2020 he sang a cover of SNFU's "The Gravedigger" as the LoveSong of the Month series.